 - Careers, Skills and Opportunities.

-The Arts & Heritage Alliance Milton Keynes (AHA-MK) and Artswork are partnering with Milton Keynes Council Public Health Department and Milton Keynes Clinical Commissioning Group (CCG) to recruit an artist and a filmmaker to deliver a creative commissioning pilot.
-This pilot forms part of the Children and Young Peoples Mental Health and Wellbeing Transformation Programme.
-The artist and filmmaker will work with groups of school children, engaging them through arts and creativity around the concept of mental health and wellbeing.
+MK Cultural Education Partnership (MKCEP) is delivering a creative and cultural project exploring young people’s views on mental health.
+This pilot project forms part of the Children and Young Peoples Mental Health and Wellbeing Transformation Programme.
+Four school groups will work with an artist and filmmaker, who will engage them through arts and creativity around the concept of mental health and wellbeing.
+The aim of this project is to gain a better understanding of how children and young people in Milton Keynes see mental health, and the language they use to express themselves in reference to mental health and wellbeing.
 A final film that shares the outputs of the creative sessions, will aid understanding of young people’s views of mental health.
 The film will be used to facilitate conversations about mental health and wellbeing.
-For more information and details of how to apply, please download the brief here: Cultural Commissioning MH Brief MK July Final

 We have commissioned Artis to deliver the creative workshops for this project.
 Artis has been working for 13 years in schools across the country, to help boost achievement, improve speaking & listening skills, and build confidence and self-esteem in young people.